Gajan-L/Algo_Contest/README.md

-# My Solution for some algorithm contest
+# my solution for some algorithm contest